what kind of foam do i need to create a body kits for cars?

 Learn something new every day More Info... by email

 Carving foam is a foam product which is designed to be worked by carving.
 A wide variety of foams can be used for carving, including urethane foam, expanded polystyrene (EPS) foam, and polyisocyanurate (ISO) foam.
 All of these foams share the trait of being firm, dry, and soft, in addition to being quite sturdy.
-Craft supply stores often sell carving foam, and this product can also be obtained from taxidermy suppliers, theatrical prop suppliers, and florist suppliers.
+Craft supply stores often sell this product, and it can also be obtained from taxidermy suppliers, theatrical prop suppliers, and florist suppliers.

 Foam is a great material to work with when carving because it is so giving, although an exuberant carver can easily take off too much by accident because foam is soft.
 Many basic woodworking tools can be used on foam, along with utility knives and electric carving knives.
 Carving foam comes in several colors and weights, ranging from very dense foam with small pores to more lightweight foam with larger pores.
 Many people develop a preference for the type of foam that they like to use.